Leominster and Fitchburg’s Business Succession Planning Attorney

 Estate Tax Uncertainty

 The only certainty about the federal estate tax is its uncertainty with each change in Congress and the White House.
-Additionally, some states now impose their own estate taxes, independent of any federal estate taxes.
+Additionally, Massachusetts imposes its own estate tax, independent of any federal estate taxes, with much lower thresholds than the federal tax.

 Accordingly, careful monitoring of the economic, political and legal climate is required.
 Why?
 Without proper estate-liquidity planning, your family may have to sell the business just to meet an estate tax cash call.